-Do It Yourself Plumbing Guide - DIY
+DIY, Do It Yourself Plumbing Guide

 Going DIY is growing in popularity.
 For many, focusing on a hands-on manual task is a refreshing change of pace.
 It is a chance to take a break from a world dominated by email, electronic gadgets, and technology.
 Owning a home provides ample opportunities to address a wide variety of minor breakdowns or self-initiated improvement projects; many of which can be good candidates for a DIY approach.
 One area of home repair work that often attracts the DIY-minded individual is household plumbing.